 - The Council's Environmental Enforcement Team

 - The Council's Community Safety Team

 - The Council's Food Safety Team

+- The Councils Planning Team

 - The Council's Development Management Team

 - Essex Fire and Rescue Service

 - Essex Police

+- Designing Out Crime Officers or Counter Terrorism Security Advisors

-- Ward members for the area subject to the licence application
+- Town/Parish Councils and ward members for the area subject to the licence application

-Members of the public and others listed above can contact the Council to make representations by email to Licensingteam@eppingforestdc.gov.uk.
+Members of the public and others listed above can contact the Council to make representations by email to Licensing@eppingforestdc.gov.uk.
 Objections deemed to be vexatious and having no substance will be discounted.